metosin/muuntaja/README.md

 ### Response

+* `:muuntaja.core/encode?`, if set to true, the response body will be encoded regardles of the type
 * `:muuntaja.core/adapter`, holds the adapter name that was used to encode the response body, e.g. `:json`.
    Setting value to anything (e.g. `nil`) before muuntaja middleware/interceptor will skip the encoding process.
 * `:muuntaja.core/content-type`, can be used to override the negotiated content-type for response encoding,